Hello everyone! Welcome everyone to continue to pay attention! In this issue, I will share with you 21 Inspirational Books for Women in Their 20s.

 19. We Were Liars

 The next book I'm going to recommend is a pure fiction book only for you to enjoy but I do want to give a trigger warning of self-harm dark content tragedy everything and the book are 'We Were Liars' by E. Lockhart.
-I love this book so much I read it in one sitting is a story of four cousin slash friends and they call themselves the liars they meet every summer and they spend their entire summer together but something happens one summer that completely changes the lives of all these four people the protagonist already has a lot of mental health issues not only because of what she's going through but also because the family dynamic.
+I love this book so much I read it in one sitting is a story of four cousins slash friends and they call themselves the liars they meet every summer and they spend their entire summer together but something happens one summer that completely changes the lives of all these four people the protagonist already has a lot of mental health issues not only because of what she's going through but also because the family dynamic.

 So it's the story of how she's dealing with everything again it is the most gorgeous tragedy ever.
-I love this book so much for this tragedy but if you're not in the mood of reading some tragedy then don't read this book.
+I love this book so much for this tragedy but if you're not in the mood for reading some tragedy then don't read this book.

 20. The Lover